open-sdg/open-sdg/docs/tutorials/create-pages.md

 In practice, you will need to come up with the title and content for the new page.
 This may involve some content work, but for now we will just use example text.

+## Start a branch

+Like many tutorials, we will be changing multiple files.
+So it is best to create a branch first.

+1. In your site repository on Github.com, open the dropdown in the top left which says "develop".
+2. Type "create-pages-tutorial"
+3. In the dropdown select "Create branch: create-pages-tutorial from 'develop'".

+This creates a branch called "create-pages-tutorial" and switches to that branch.
+We will be working on this branch for the rest of the tutorial.

 ## Start the new page

 1. In your site repository on Github.com, go into the `_pages` folder.